skyydog1/avatarRealmsCollide/README.md

 # avatarRealmsCollide

-This is a log of cleaned data from Avatar Realms Collide
+This is a log of cleaned data from mobile game Avatar Realms Collide

+Data was extracted directly from bluestack files using Android Debug Bridge